Skip to content

 Time Frame

-The clause should specify the time frame that other shareholders have to exercise the first right of refusal.
+The clause should specify the time frame within which other shareholders have to exercise the first right of refusal.
 Without a time frame, the clause will be open-ended.
-If there is ambiguity around time periods, it can cause problems when dealing with third party interested buyers.
-A time period for other shareholders to respond to a notice of intention to sell should not be overly short.
+Ambiguity around time periods can cause problems when dealing with third-party interested buyers.
+The time period for other shareholders to respond to a notice of intention to sell should not be overly short.
 It is usually a 30-day period.

 Notice Period

-The clause should also set out how the selling shareholder must provide the notice of intention to sell shares to other shareholders.
+The clause should also specify how the selling shareholder must provide the notice of intention to sell shares to other shareholders.

 Commercial Terms of Sale

-The answer to this is to require the selling shareholder to sell its shares on a pro-rata basis, based on each shareholder’s proportionate shareholdings.
-Other shareholders may refuse or cannot buy the exiting shareholders shares.
-In that case, you can draft other clauses to still require the shareholders to approve a third party purchaser.
+The answer usually requires the selling shareholder to sell its shares pro rata, based on each shareholder’s proportionate shareholdings.
+Other shareholders may refuse or cannot buy the exiting shareholders’ shares.
+In that case, you can draft other clauses requiring the shareholders to approve a third party purchaser.

 Procedure for Sale and Transfer of Shares

-Further, the first right of refusal clause needs to include the procedure for the transfer of shares.
+Further, the first right of refusal clause must include the procedure for transferring shares.
 Once the remaining shareholders have agreed to purchase the shares, you must transfer them.
 Issues can arise if the selling shareholder, for whatever reason, refuses to sell or does not transfer the shares when required.
-The Shareholders Agreement can set out that, in such circumstances, the company can act as the attorney of the selling shareholder and undertake the transfer on the agreed terms.
+The shareholders agreement can set out that, in such circumstances, the company can act as the attorney of the selling shareholder and undertake the transfer on the agreed terms.

 Key Takeaways